Renewable Energy FAQs

 What is Net Metering?

 Net metering allows an electric meter to turn - or, if digital, count - backwards when an on-site generator produces more energy than is being used.
 For example, if a DG system produces 1,000 kWh and a residence uses 1,800 kWh in a given month, the meter will only show 800 kWh used.
 Therefore, the bill will be for only 800 kWh.
-If the DG system produced the full usage of 1800 kWh, OEC will bill only the customer charge, currently $0.75 per day for residential accounts.
+If the DG system produced the full usage of 1800 kWh, OEC will bill only the service availability charge.
 In short, Net Metering means OEC essentially buys back power at the retail rate as long as the DG system doesn't produce more power than is used during the billing period.

 What happens if I produce more than I use in a month?

 Should your DG system generate more electricity than you use during the month, the excess energy simply flows back to the power grid.
 OEC does not credit your account or reimburse you for the excess generation.
-Regardless of the DG system’s production, OEC will bill you for the customer charge, currently $0.75 per day for residential accounts.
+Regardless of the DG system’s production, OEC will bill you for the service availability charge.

 What about DG systems over 25 kW?